AaradhyaDeotale/AaradhyaDeotale/README.md

 MSc Data Science student at TU Hamburg (TUHH) | IEEE Published Researcher

-I work at the intersection of machine learning and real-world systems — from medical imaging to warehouse logistics optimization.
+I work at the intersection of machine learning and real-world systems, from medical imaging to warehouse logistics optimization.

-🔍 Currently seeking HiWi / Werkstudent positions in Data Science in Hamburg.

 ---